 MBSR is an intensive course requiring strong commitment to daily practice and growth.
 The goal is your own healing and well-being.

-- Eight (2.5-hour) classes and an all-day (6.5-hour) retreat.
+- Eight (2.5-3 hour) classes and an all-day (6.5-hour) retreat.
 Participants should make a strong effort to attend all meetings.

-- Daily “homework” assignments of at least 45 minutes are an essential part of the course.
+- Daily home practice assignments of 45-60 minutes are an essential part of the course.
 They deepen your understanding and help you integrate the practices in daily life.
 You will receive four mp3 audio files and a Practice Manual for home use.

-- Attendance at free Orientation session is required before joining the course.
-This is an opportunity to learn more about the program and commitment, and to meet the instructor.
+- Attendance at a free Orientation session is required before joining the course.
+This is an opportunity to learn more about the program and commitment, experience mindfulness meditation, and meet the instructor.
 The Introduction is free and carries no obligation to join the course.